Minestom/Arena/.github/CONTRIBUTING.md

 * Ask any question about Arena in the [Discord server](https://discord.gg/Hbuf4msMVF) and then preferably in the #community-server channel.

 ## General Contribution Rules
-* By contributing to the Minestom project your code/contribution will be licensed under the [Unlicense](../LICENSE) license.
+* By contributing to the Arena project your code/contribution will be released into the public domain as per the [license](../LICENSE).

 Arena is a community project.
 We encourage you to contribute! :)